Resident workers (Local) - Individual income

-Bankstown City local labour force has a lower proportion of people with high incomes ($1500 or more per week) than New South Wales.
+Bankstown City local resident workers have a lower proportion of people with high incomes ($1500 or more per week) than New South Wales.

 Australian Bureau of Statistics (ABS) – Census 2006 and 2011 – by usual residence